Laurent Mbanda: Views on church-state relations in Rwanda

 In his book Committed to Conflict Mbanda wrote: The Hebraic model of theocracy, which would link spiritual leaders with political power, failed to become reality in Rwanda, but made a significant impact on the political leadership.
 Church leaders in Africa, and elsewhere, have to be careful to avoid combining religious and political functions.
 Church and mission leaders must watch the relationship between church and state, as these can be dangerous for the Church.
 In Rwanda they have demonstrated patterns of manipulation within the Church, and the abuse of governmental relationships by the Church.

 Views on politics

 Mbanda defended the UK-Rwanda asylum plan saying that "Rwanda is ready to welcome people needing a home".

+Personal life

+Mbanda is married to Chantal; they had three children.
+Their son Edwin Mbanda died unexpectedly in his sleep at the age of 33 in Philadelphia on April 18, 2023, during the GAFCON conference that his father was hosting in Kigali.